Conservatism in China

-Conservatism in China (保守主義 (保守主义, bǎoshǒu zhǔyì)) emphasizes authority and meritocracy stemming from Confucian values, and economically, it aims for state capitalism rather than free markets.
-Many Chinese conservatives reject individualism or classical liberal principles and differ from modern Western conservatism because Chinese conservatism has a strong communitarian element.
+Conservatism in China (保守主義 (保守主义, bǎoshǒu zhǔyì)) emphasizes authority and meritocracy stemming from Confucian values, and economically, aims for state capitalism rather than free markets.
+Many Chinese conservatives reject original sin, empiricism, individualism or classical liberal principles and differ from modern Western conservatism because Chinese conservatism believes in the innate goodness of man, and has a strong rationalist and communitarian element.
 A major concern of modern Chinese conservatism is the preservation of traditional Chinese culture.

 History

 Imperial China

 Chinese conservatism can be traced back to Confucius, whose philosophy is based on the values of loyalty, duty, and respect.
 He believed in a hierarchically organized society, modeled after the patriarchal family and headed by an absolute sovereign.
 However, Confucius also believed that the state should employ a meritocratic class of administrators and advisers, recruited by civil service exams.
 An alternative school of thought called Legalism argued that administrative discipline, not Confucian virtue, was crucial for the governance of the state.

 For thousands of years, China was ruled by monarchs of various imperial dynasties.
-The Mandate of Heaven theory was invoked in order to legitimize the absolute authority of the Emperor.
+The Mandate of Heaven theory was invoked to legitimize the absolute authority of the Emperor.
 In the nineteenth century, imperial rule was challenged from within and without.
 The Taiping Rebellion (1849–1861) was a massive popular movement that aimed at both social and political revolution, but the Tongzhi Restoration (1861–1872) rejuvenated the regime with a combination of military innovation and social order.
 The historian Mary C. Wright calls this "the last stand of Chinese conservatism," although later historians have different views.

+From 1899 to 1901, the Boxers were a secret society, a Chinese conservative movement against Western imperialist aggression and Christian missionary work and in support of Qing dynasty.
+They used the slogan "Uphold the Qing, destroy foreigners!"